Ternatsu2/NVIDIA-SDK-WSL-Installer/README.md

 - **Windows Subsystem for Linux (WSL)**
 - **Ubuntu 22.04 (Makes a custom distribution so you don't have to worry about overwriting your files)**
 - **NVIDIA SDK Manager**

+PLEASE NOTE THAT YOU MUST DOWNLOAD THE PREREQUISITES BEFORE RUNNING THE EXE.
 This **executable** streamlines the entire setup process for developers and engineers using NVIDIA tools and WSL on Windows.

 ---